Indiana State Sycamores women's basketball: Rivalries

-The Sycamores share a classic rivalry with the Ball State Cardinals, of which State owns a 21–8 series lead.
-As of the 2023 season, the Sycamores are tied in an 11–11 series lead with the Purdue Boilermakers, a perennial, national power.
+The Sycamores share a rivalry with the Ball State Cardinals, who lead the series 21–8.
+As of the 2023 season, the Sycamores are tied 11–11 in their series with the Purdue Boilermakers.

 Retired Numbers

 Two Sycamore players have had their numbers retired by the school.
 Amy Hile is the latest, with her number 15 retired by the school on February 19, 2022.